labscript-suite/labscript-suite/docs/source/archive.md

 ### Migrating other repositories to GitHub

-Should you have other repositories on BitBucket such as labscriptlib, analysislib, userlib, or labconfig (or any project unrelated to the _labscript suite_) we strongly suggest using the tools we developed to migrate the _labscript suite_.
+Should you have other repositories on BitBucket such as labscriptlib, analysislib, userlib, or labconfig (or any project unrelated to the _labscript suite_) we strongly suggest using the tools we developed to migrate the _labscript suite_ to GitHub.
 These are [philipstarkey/bitbucket-hg-exporter](https://github.com/philipstarkey/bitbucket-hg-exporter) and [chrisjbillington/hg-export-tool](https://github.com/chrisjbillington/hg-export-tool) which can be used together.
 See the documentation of those projects for further details.